pdgarden/recipe-recommender-system/README.md

 # Recipe recommender system

 The following repo implements a content based recipe recommendation system.
-It's studied using a notebbok, and served using streamlit.
+It's studied using a notebook, and served using streamlit.